arch-anes/archanes/README.md

 - Boot into the ISO image

-- Setup and mount root (and boot) partitions in `/mnt`

 - Launch `$ bash /root/setup_system.sh`

-- Setup user and boot manually

 ## Notes

 - All packages located in `/root/packages` will be installed.

 - `rankmirrors.sh` script only loads USA & Canada mirrors.

+- The script opens `cgdisk` to partition the drive.

+- The root partition is encrypted

+- The script supports EFI boot partition only.

+- Swap has to be configured manually.